How to Avoid These 6 Common Ransomware and Cyber Scams - iCorps

 - USB sticks can be used to spread ransomware to and from the attachable devices.
 Not only are files on the USBs stick vulnerable to attacks, it means that the USB itself is an attack vector that can spread the ransomware to corporate servers and other devices.

 How To Protect Your Organization

-In mid-2014, the CryptoWall ransom variant alone held 625,000 devices hostage and encrypted 5.25 billion files in just 5 short months.3 Typically, when ransomware encrypts your files, there’s no way to decrypt them so the most important step you can take to prevent falling victim to this cybercrime is to practice the best everyday security measures possible.
+In mid-2014, the CryptoWall ransom variant alone held 625,000 devices hostage and encrypted 5.25 billion files in just 5 short months.3 Typically, when ransomware encrypts your files, there’s no way to decrypt them so the most important step you can take to prevent falling victim to this cybercrime is to practice the best everyday ransomware prevention and security measures possible.

 - Educate all employees.
 To be effective, ransomware needs victims.
 Those victims could potentially be your employees.
 Here's an alarming stat: if an attacker sends out 10 malicious emails, there’s more than a 90% chance of gaining a victim!4 Make sure your employees know what ransomware is and how to be on alert for it.
 Read Tips for Protecting Yourself Against Ransomware for a list of pointers to pass to your end users.
 Do what's necessary to ingrain these tips and make sure new employees are also formally informed.
 By ensuring all employees are educated on these tips, you can help protect your business.